-A grooved timber partition is the focal point of this pared-back apartment in central London, which Proctor and Shaw has decked out in ceramic-inspired hues.
+A grooved timber partition is the focal point of this pared-back apartment in central London, which Proctor & Shaw has decked out in ceramic-inspired hues.

 The top floor of the period building, which dates back to the early 20th century, had been rebuilt in the 1950s with a concrete structural framework, following bomb damage incurred during the second world war.